bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 | `this.$bvModal.msgBoxConfirm(message, options)` | Open a modal with `message` as the content and CANCEL and OK buttons |

 The `options` argument is an optional configuration object for adding titles and styling the Message Box modal.
-The object properties corresepond to `<b-modal>` props, except in
+The object properties correspond to `<b-modal>` props, except in
 <samp>camelCase</samp> format instead of <samp>kebab-case</samp>.

 Both methods return a `Promise` (requires a polyfill for IE 11 and older browser support) which